AP Top 25 Takeaways: Could Harbaugh spin coaching carousel? | Times Leader

 If the Michigan job opens up it is liable to knock over a few dominos.

 Is an Ohio State man what Michigan needs?
-Former Buckeyes player and assistant coach Luke Fickell has No. 6 Cincinnati looking like a legitimate playoff contender.
-He turned down the Michigan State job when it opened unusually late in the cycle.
+Former Buckeyes player and assistant coach Luke Fickell has He turned down the Michigan State job when it opened unusually late in the cycle.
 The better question is: Would Fickell betray his roots to coach the School up North?

 What has become apparent is the pandemic is not going to cause the coaching carousel to come to a halt.
-Already Southern Mississippi and Utah State — as of Saturday — are in the market.
+Already Southern Mississippi and — are in the market.

-Things are not trending in good direction for Derek Mason at Vanderbilt.
-Maybe South Carolina stumbles badly enough to cause the school to make a move on Will Muschamp.
+Things are not trending in good direction for .
+Same goes for .

 Another one to keep an eye on is Virginia Tech.
 Justin Fuente’s dalliance with Baylor after last season did not sit well in Blacksburg.
 A good season for the Hokies could have calmed the situation.
 Instead,